70x7

 And as your return to daily life from the Sacrament of Penance, remember always how our Lord taught us to pray:

-“. . .Forgive us our trespassers as we forgive those who trespass against us . . .”
+“. . .Forgive us our trespasses as we forgive those who trespass against us . . .”